Unveiling the Mysteries of the Lowest Common Multiple of 24: A practical guide

 Q2: Can the LCM of a number ever be smaller than the number itself?

-No. The LCM of a number is always greater than or equal to the number itself.
+No. Day to day, the LCM of a number is always greater than or equal to the number itself.
 This is because the number is always a multiple of itself.

 Q3: How do I find the LCM of more than two numbers?